 Local, random pattern flaps are workhorse reconstructive options for cutaneous defects.
 Advancement flaps are conceptually the simplest local flaps and fall within the group of sliding flaps, along with rotation flaps.
 For these sliding flaps, the tissue is moved or "slid" directly into the adjacent defect without "jumping" over the interposed tissue.

 A flap’s survival depends on the delivery of oxygenated blood to the leading edges of the flap.
 Perfusion of blood through the vascular plexuses decreases as the distance from the feeding artery or arteriole increases.
-The portions of an advancement flap most vulnerable to necrosis are the distal tip, since it has fewer blood vessels to nourish it and is most distant from the feeding artery or arteriole, and the portion of the flap sutured under the greatest tension, since the tension from the closure results in compressive forces on blood vessels,.
+The portions of an advancement flap most vulnerable to necrosis are the distal tip since it has fewer blood vessels to nourish it and is most distant from the feeding artery or arteriole, and the portion of the flap sutured under the greatest tension since the tension from the closure results in compressive forces on blood vessels.

 The ratio of the length of the flap to the width of its pedicle impacts blood flow.
-As a general guideline, random pattern flaps on the face can sustain a 3:1 length to width ratio while those on the trunk and extremities may be best designed with a 2:1 ratio.
+As a general guideline, random pattern flaps on the face can sustain a 3:1 length to width ratio, while those on the trunk and extremities may be best designed with a 2:1 ratio.
 However, these guidelines are not absolute.

 The anatomic plane of flap elevation also impacts the flap’s blood supply.
 Deeper undermining plans include larger caliber arteries with greater perfusion pressures, but critical anatomic structures, such as branches of the facial nerve, may be damaged.
 Ideal undermining plans for advancement flaps balance flap vascularity with the risk of damaging critical anatomic structures.
 For the majority of advancement flaps on the lateral face, the preferred anatomic plane is just above the superficial musculoaponeurotic system (SMAS).
 On the nose, flap elevation and undermining are commonly performed in a deeper and relatively avascular tissue plane, just above the nasal bone or nasal cartilage.

 Advancement flaps are modified linear closures with one, or both, apical standing cones moved to the side.
 When a free margin, such as the eyelid, lip, or alar rim, or cosmetic subunit junction, such as the nasolabial fold or orbitomalar groove, would be violated by a linear closure; advancement flaps may be utilized to direct the standing cones away from these natural boundaries (Figure 1).
 Additionally, advancement flaps often camouflage scars by placing incision lines along natural creases or cosmetic subunit junctions.
-Common locations for advancement flaps include the upper and lower cutaneous lip, the nasal sidewall, the infraorbital cheek and lower eyelid, the forehead and temple, the preauricular cheek, and the helical rim.
+Common locations for advancement flaps include the upper and lower cutaneous lip, the nasal sidewall, the infraorbital cheek, and the lower eyelid, the forehead and temple, the preauricular cheek, and the helical rim.

 Patients with wounds that are too large to be closed with the adjacent tissue should be considered more appropriate candidates for reconstructive techniques that recruit skin from more distant tissue reservoirs; for example, transposition flaps, interpolated flaps, pedicled tissue transfer, and skin grafts.